This Data Processing Addendum (“Addendum”) forms an integral part of the Platform Agreement available at:

-The Customer agrees that HyperGuest’s obligation to notify the Security Breach is not and will not be construed as an acknowledgment by HyperGuest of any fault or liability of HyperGuest with respect to such Security Breach.
+The Customer agrees that HyperGuest’ obligation to notify the Security Breach is not and will not be construed as an acknowledgment by HyperGuest of any fault or liability of HyperGuest with respect to such Security Breach.

 3.6 Data Returns and Deletion

-Subject to limitations set out in applicable laws, HyperGuest shall return to Customer all persistent Customer Data (if not already deleted in accordance with applicable law) following standardised procedures and within commercially reasonable deadlines.
+Subject to limitations set out in applicable laws, HyperGuest shall return to Customer all persistent Personal Data (if not already deleted in accordance with applicable law) following standardised procedures and within commercially reasonable deadlines.